Step into the world of footwear designer Erin.

 My future is full of hard work for the next few years.
 Starting a business is and always has been on the cards.
 Learning the industry is priority at present, so I am designing for a footwear wholesale company and taking as much in as I can.
 I’ve found a really cool footwear studio in Hackney that I am working from part-time and will be announcing the launch of my own conceptual brand in early 2018.

-Check out more of Erin’s work on her Showtime profile
+Check out more of Erin’s work on her Portfolio profile

 Find out more about the course Erin studied: